marcusnwn/scalable-wordpress/README.md

 sudo service httpd restart
 ```

-Use WP Offload Media Lite for uploading to S3
+Plan in the future:

+Use EFS, mount EFS to EC2 /var/www/html to have multiple EC2 instance share the storage.

-Use W3 Total Cache for caching by Elasticache
+Use W3 Total Cache Wordpress plugin for caching by Elasticache